Bhungane II

-Bhungane II kaNtsele, Bhungan'omakhulukhulu (birth name Mlotsha) was the king of AmaHlubi tribe from 1760 until his death in 1800.
+Bhungane II kaNtsele, Bhungan'omakhulukhulu (birth name Mlotsha) was the King of AmaHlubi Kingdom from 1760 until his death in 1800.
 He was the father of King Mthimkhulu II also known as Ngwadlazibomvu or Jobe.
-He was also the grandfather to the famous King Langalibalele I. King Bhungane II was perceived as to be a gifted medicine-man (herbalist) and a rainmaking which is believed to be passed on from father to son in the Hlubi kingship.
+He was also the grandfather to the famous King Langalibalele I. King Bhungane II was perceived as to be a gifted medicine-man (herbalist) and a rainmaking King.
+King Bhungane’s realm was from uMzinyathi River boarding Pongola in the north down to the Thukela river in the South.
+His capital was called eNgolozini and the royal palace he occupied in Alcockspruit, near Newcastle in Kwa-Zulu Natal Province was called KwaMagoloza.